epicexcelsior/resource-webhooks/resources/FAQ.md

 📌 **7.
 Do you host events here?**
 _ _
 > Of course!
-We host events such as movie events, game nights, and more.
+We host events such as movie nights, game nights, and more.
 Events are announced in %EVENTS_CHANNEL%.
 Go to %GET_ROLES_CHANNEL% to configure your notifications.
 _ _

 📌 **8.
 I have a different question/concern.**
 _ _
-> Please create a ticket in %SUPPORT_CHANNEL% and our moderators will happily assist you. %HUG1_EMOJI%
+> Please create a ticket in %SUPPORT_CHANNEL% and our staff will happily assist you. %HUG1_EMOJI%